-Even if your follow-up visits are pre-scheduled, it is your responsibility to contact your doctor when something changes.
-He or she will be able to decide whether new testing is warranted to determine whether or not your treatment plan should be modified.
+Even if your follow-up visits are pre-scheduled, it is your responsibility to contact your doctor quickly when something changes – don’t wait!
+He or she will be able to decide whether new testing (CT scan, sputum tests) is warranted, and determine whether your treatment plan should be modified.

-If you do your part, the doctor can determine when to have your sputum analyzed and when to get an updated CT scan to determine if the course or severity of disease has changed.
+Regular follow-up testing also helps your doctor determine if the course or severity of disease has changed.
 This is the most important reason for timely and early follow-up.
-It allows your doctor to work in partnership with you to keep control of your illness.
+This is one way you can work with your doctor in partnership to keep control of your illness.

 Never feel foolish about discussing any aspect of your illness and calling or seeing your doctor.
-Your observations may be medically significant so don’t keep it a secret—let your doctor decide.
+Your observations may be medically significant so don’t keep it a secret.
+Your doctor can’t read your mind, so make sure you tell your doctor what’s on your mind, and let your doctor decide.